Information about post-primary schools

 Processing applications for post-primary school places

-Schools process the Transfer forms between 6 February and 30 May 2019.
-During that time the Education Authority passes your child’s Transfer form to your first preference post-primary school.
+Schools process the Transfer applications between February and May 2019.
+During that time the Education Authority will pass your child’s Transfer application to your first preference post-primary school.
 The school applies their admissions criteria to the information on your child’s application.

 If unsuccessful in gaining a place, your child's transfer form will be passed to some or all of your school preferences.